 Face-to-face training highlights

-To this end, the board engaged with various consultants during the year, and committed significant resources at a senior management level to thoroughly understand the Preferential Procurement Policy Framework Act, the Property Sector Transformation Charter and the Amended Property Sector Codes (gazetted on 9 June 2017).
+In the year prior, the board engaged with various consultants and committed significant resources at a senior management level to thoroughly understand the Preferential Procurement Policy Framework Act, the Property Sector Transformation Charter and the Amended Property Sector Codes (gazetted on 9 June 2017).
 The culmination of our efforts enabled us to finalise a detailed and rolling three-year Transformation Plan, which became effective in April 2018.
 This Transformation Plan is critical to us aiming to achieve compliance with the Property Sector Code.

 We have a number of other employee-focused initiatives in place to boost employee engagement.